oiad/service_points/README.md

 	execVM "scripts\servicePoints\init.sqf";
 	```

-5) Edit "scripts/servicePoints\init.sqf" and customize it to your preference.
+5. Edit "scripts/servicePoints\init.sqf" and customize it to your preference.

+6. Copy the supplied <code>stringTable.xml</code> to your mission folder, it is a community based localization file and contains translations for major community mods including this one.
+See https://github.com/oiad/communityLocalizations for more information.

 # Battleye filter install.